BlogVida práctica en Colombia

 Showing original language

-We already have a general guide for offer professional services in ColombiaThis one gets straight to the point: how to get clients for local and home services without relying solely on WhatsApp, without paying commissions, and without sounding like spam.
+We already have a general guide for offering professional services in Colombia.
+This one goes straight to the point: how to get clients for local and home services without depending solely on WhatsApp, without paying commissions, and without sounding like spam.

-The opportunity is great, but messy
+The opportunity is huge, but messy

 ServiceWhat the ad should showCorrect CTA

-Moving ServicesVehicle, helpers, coverage, floors, packing.“Tell me the origin, destination, and date”.
+MovingVehicle, helpers, coverage, floors, packing.“Tell me the origin, destination, and date”.

-ClassesLevel, modality, duration, experience, test.“Schedule diagnostic class”.
+ClassesLevel, modality, duration, experience, trial.“Schedule a diagnostic class”.

 Mesa con celular, herramientas y checklist para conseguir clientes de servicios